JCalmCrasher/techbropedia/src/contents/ruth-ikegah.md

   - Open Source Consultant
 companies:
   -
-brief: <section class='section'><p>Ruth Ikegah is a Nigerian tech enthusiast who is passionate about open source, diversity and inclusion, and community building.
-She works as an Open Source Consultant at Bitergia and serves as the Community Lead for CHAOSS Africa.
+brief: <section class='section'><p>Ruth Ikegah is a Nigerian tech enthusiast who is passionate about open source, diversity and inclusion, and community building.</p> <p>She works as an Open Source Consultant at Bitergia and serves as the Community Lead for CHAOSS Africa.
 She is also a GitHub Star, a recognition program for influential GitHub users.</p></section>
 ---

 <section class='section'>